Open Letter

 Árpád Knap, ELTE Centre for Social Sciences, Hungary

-Douglas Parry, Vrije Universiteit Amsterdam, the Netherlands
+Douglas Parry, Vrije Universiteit Amsterdam, The Netherlands

 David Hartmann, Weizenbaum Institute, Germany